mmenestret/jdegoes.github.io/_posts/2014-08-18-principled-typeclasses.md

 I don't know what the *best* solution to these issues is.
 But I do have some ideas about what *I* want from type classes:

 1. **Haskell-style**.
-A first-class notion of type classes in the overall style of Haskell, Purescript, Idris, etc.
+A baked-in notion of type classes in the overall style of Haskell, Purescript, Idris, etc.
 2. **Lawful**.
 First-class laws for type classes, which are enforced by the compiler.
 3. **Hierarchical**.
 A compiler-verified requirement that a subclass of a type class must have at least one more law than that type class.
 4. **Globally Unambiguous**.
 Type class resolution that produces an error if there exists more than one instances which satisfies the constraints at the point where the compiler must choose an instance.